sad-spirit/pg-gateway/docs/gateways.md

 ```
 will most probably return `['id' => 1]`.

-The class also defines [an additional builder method](./builders-methods.md) for a primary key condition.

 ### `CompositePrimaryKeyTableGateway`

 When the table's `PRIMARY KEY` constraint contains two or more columns, this class will be used.
 We assume that